salkuadrat/learning/packages/learning_text_recognition/README.md

 The easy way to use ML Kit for text recognition in Flutter.

-ML Kit's text recognition can recognize text in any Latin-based character set.
+ML Kit's text recognition can recognize text in Latin, Chinese, Devanagari, Japanese and Korean scripts and a [wide range of languages](https://developers.google.com/ml-kit/vision/text-recognition/v2/languages).
 They can also be used to automate data-entry tasks such as processing credit cards, receipts, and business cards.

 <img src="https://github.com/salkuadrat/learning/raw/master/packages/learning_text_recognition/screenshot.jpg" alt="universe" width="280">